Dibai House

 Who we are and what we offer

-Dibai House is a traditional Persian residence that has been restored entirely and in detail.
-Transformed into a hotel, offers its guests the opportunity to stay in a historic mansion at the very centre of the Old City, and surrounded by a picturesque and artistic setting.
+Dibai House is a historic Persian residence that has been restored entirely and transformed into a Heritage Guesthouse.
+Dibai House is a family-run business which gives visitors the opportunity to stay in a historic mansion at the very centre of the Old City, surrounded by a picturesque and artistic setting.

-Dibai House dates from the 1670's.
-Nevertheless, modern facilities have been carefully added, so that the house can boast of being able to offer a truly comfortable and altogether enjoyable accommodation.
+Dibai House dates to the 1670's.
+Modern facilities have been carefully added, so that the house can offer a comfortable and enjoyable accommodation.

-Dibai House has ten rooms to cater for twenty guests.
-There are three single rooms, five twin rooms and two triple rooms.
-Two of the twin rooms are en-suite, whilst the other rooms share five modern bathrooms.
+Dibai House has nine rooms that can accommodate up to nineteen guests.
+There are two single rooms, five twin rooms and two triple rooms.
+Two of the twin rooms are en-suite, while the other rooms have access to five modern bathrooms.

-- The shah neshin, or talar.
-This room is a feature common to all traditional Persian residences and was historically the house's main daily hub, and where guests were received and entertained.
-Nowadays it is used as a big living room.
+- The Shah Neshin.
+Nowadays used as a big living room, this room is a feature common to all traditional Persian residences and historically was the house's main hub, and where guests were received and entertained.

-- The magnificent hoz khane, or pool house, with intricate window and mirror works, paintings, reliefs and beautifully crafted walls.
+- The Hoz Khane, or pool house, with intricate window and mirror works, paintings, reliefs and beautifully crafted walls.

 Where we are

-Dibai House is located in the Harunie district, in the centre of the Isfahan's Old Quarter (see map below).
+Dibai House is located in the Harunie district, in the centre of the Isfahan's Old City (see map below).

-Dibai House provides a perfect base for exploring Isfahan.
+Dibai House serves as a perfect base for exploring Isfahan.
+It is close

 Other attractions that lie within a walking distance are the Chehel Souton Palace, the